Augustus: Imperium over the city of Rome

-Augustus was granted sole imperium within the city of Rome in addition to being granted proconsular imperium maius and tribunician authority for life.
-Traditionally, proconsuls (Roman province governors) lost their proconsular imperium when they crossed the Pomerium—the sacred boundary of Rome—and entered the city.
-In these situations, Augustus would have power as part of his tribunician authority, but his constitutional imperium within the Pomerium would be less than that of a serving consul, which meant that when he was in the city he might not be the constitutional magistrate with the most authority.
-Thanks to his prestige or auctoritas, his wishes would usually be obeyed, but there might be some difficulty.
-To fill this power vacuum, the Senate voted that Augustus's imperium proconsulare maius (superior proconsular power) should not lapse when he was inside the city walls.
-All armed forces in the city had formerly been under the control of the urban praetors and consuls, but this situation now placed them under the sole authority of Augustus.
+The Senate also granted Augustus sole imperium within the city of Rome.
+Traditionally, proconsuls lost their imperium when they crossed the pomerium—the sacred boundary of Rome—and entered the city.
+In these situations, Augustus held tribunician authority, but the consuls held greater authority.
+While others would usually obey his wishes owing to his auctoritas, there might be some difficulty.
+In either 23 or 19 BC, (Note: Cotton & Yakobson (2002) discusses the possibility of this happening with the "second settlement" of 23 BC, when Augustus already had control over the praetorian cohorts, and certainly with the grant of imperium proconsulare maius in 19 BC that gave Augustus authority over Italy and Rome, not just the Roman provinces) the Senate voted that Augustus's imperium proconsulare maius ('superior proconsular power') should not lapse when he was inside the city walls.
+The city's armed forces had formerly been under the control of the urban praetors and consuls, but they now came under the sole authority of Augustus.